kehantan/labbook/docs/computational/openbabel.rst

 #.
 From Anaconda
     By typing ``conda install -c conda-forge openbabel`` into the terminal

-Note: If you want to use Open Babel on windows, I would suggest installing it via Anaconda.
+Note: If you want to use Open Babel on Windows, I would suggest installing it via Anaconda.